NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 with a quantized convolution) to the nGraph Library along with quantized
 parameters: weights, activations, scale, and zero point.

-..
-Note:: Currently, nGraph only supports quantization for inference.
+.. note:: Currently, nGraph only supports quantization for inference.

 nGraph Quantized Operators (Ops)
 --------------------------------

 nGraph uses scale and zero point (also used by ONNX\*) to map real values to quantized values.
-All quantized ops (APIs) in nGraph use scale and zero point and they can be used just like any other nGraph op.
+All quantized ops use scale and zero point and can be used just like any other nGraph op.

 **Scale**: the quantization scale of the tensor